-Form 1095-B is a health insurance tax form which reports the type of coverage you have, dependents covered by your insurance policy, and the period of coverage for the prior year.
+Form 1095-B is a tax form that reports the type of health insurance coverage you have, any dependents covered by your insurance policy, and the period of coverage for the prior year.
 This form is used to verify on your tax return that you and your dependents have at least minimum qualifying health insurance coverage.

 Under the Affordable Care Act, also known as Obamacare, taxpayers who do not have health insurance coverage must pay a penalty when they file their tax returns.
 Those who have health insurance that meets the standards of the law may receive Form 1095-B directly from their health care insurer and from employers who have less than 50 full-time employees (small businesses).

 You may receive a copy of Form 1095-B if your insurance provides what the Affordable Care Act calls "minimum essential coverage."
 This is the minimum level of benefits your insurance must provide for you under the Act.
 The following types of insurance provide minimum essential coverage: